-△ 8-040 Exposed Parts of More Than 750 V
+8-040 Exposed Parts of More Than 750 V

-(1) No current-carrying parts of more than 750 V phase to phase shall be exposed (unguarded) unless those parts are effectively isolated by elevation.

-parts are effectively isolated by elevi-

-- (2) Subrule (1) does not apply where such parts are occasionally left exposed by the removal of covers of entrances into enclosures such as switch and instrument transformer cells or switchgear compartments. - (3) When exposing energized parts per Subrule (2) for any purpose (including buses and disconnections in compartments), the working space shall be provided in accordance with the requirements of Rule 8-030(3).
+- (1) No current-carrying parts of more than 750 V phase to phase shall be exposed (unguarded) unless those parts are effectively isolated by elevation. - (2) Subrule (1) does not apply where such parts are occasionally left exposed by the removal of covers of entrances into enclosures such as switch and instrument transformer cells or switchgear compartments. - (3) When exposing energized parts per Subrule (2) for any purpose (including buses and disconnections in compartments), the working space shall be provided in accordance with the requirements of Rule 8 030(3).